textwire/textwire.github.io/docs/1.x/functions.md

 ### `trim()`

 #### Description
-Trims a string from spaces and special characters like `\t\n\r` by default.
+Trims a string from spaces and special characters like tabs, spaces and new lines by default.
 You can pass a argument to trim a specific set of characters from a string.

 #### Arguments
 1. `chars` (optional) - A string of characters to trim from a string.
-Default is ` \t\n\r`.
+Default is `\t \n\r`.

 #### Input example
 ```html